 Hello, my name is Karen Dales.
 I am married with three grown up daughters.

-I took up archery in 2009 and have started my archery journey by shooting with the Bowmen of Leeds archery club for 8 years.
+I took up archery in 2010 and have started my archery journey by shooting with the Bowmen of Leeds archery club and I continue to shoot with them to this day.
 Through my love for the sport I started to assist with general coaching, supporting younger and newer members.
 I also began coaching the juniors at Wetherby High School.
 This side of things began to drive a new interest in the sport and so in 2012 I completed the Level 1 Coaching course to ensure I was providing the correct coaching methods.
 I enrolled for the level 2 course immediately after Archery GB redesigned the course in 2014, which I completed in that year.
 Part of that course entailed finding further coaching opportunities, and so I took on coaching duties with St. George's, Harrogate.

 In 2014 I applied for Archery GB's Coaching Development Initiative and was delighted to be selected as one of the coaches on the scheme.
 This scheme is designed by Archery GB to support coaches to find young archers around the country and help develop their skills with an aim of getting the best young archers in the country onto the Archery GB Performance Academy Programme which is designed to prepare archers for representing the UK in world class competition including, of course, the Olympic games.
 I worked with both the junior and senior Yorkshire Archery Squads, where I met a coach from Thirsk Archery.
 This led to me coaching Thirsk Juniors.
 I continue to coach with most of the above to this day.
 I'm delighted to say that my daughter Catherine was one of the first students to be selected to go onto the first round of the programme in 2012.